Insurance leads cost: How much does it cost to buy leads in the insurance industry?

 Across common product lines (auto, home, health, life), the typical average cost of insurance leads looks something like this:

-For auto and home lines, many agents see typical lead prices cluster toward the lower end of these ranges, especially for shared web leads.
-Life and specialty products skew higher.
+For auto and home insurance, pricing typically falls toward the lower end of these ranges, especially for shared leads.
+Life and specialty products tend to sit on the higher end due to higher policy value and more complex underwriting.

 How much do life insurance leads cost?